 For storage rescan, Veeam Backup & Replication uses its own initiator.
 For this reason, a Microsoft iSCSI Software initiator and Open-iSCSI may not be enabled when you perform storage rescan.
 For Backup from Storage Snapshots, however, the Microsoft iSCSI Software initiator and Open-iSCSI must be enabled.

 SMB (CIFS) Protocol

 SMB (CIFS) traffic between the proxy and storage system must be allowed.

 Fibre Channel Protocol

-- The backup proxy must have a Fibre channel adapter installed and must have access to the storage system over Fibre Channel fabric.
+- The proxy must have a Fibre channel adapter installed and must have access to the storage system over Fibre Channel fabric.

-- Fibre Channel devices must be properly installed on the backup proxy.
+- Fibre Channel devices must be properly installed on the proxy.
 For example, see the vendor documentation and check that the proxy OS and the Fibre Channel adapter are compatible.
-Also, check that the WWN ID of the backup proxy is properly zoned on the Fibre Channel switch.
+Also, check that the WWN ID of the proxy is properly zoned on the Fibre Channel switch.

 - NFS traffic between the backup proxy and storage system must be allowed.

 - [For Linux] The backup proxy must have an NFS client enabled.